- 1. Staying among the Marvellous Melbourne splendour of the Windsor Hotel

 Articles about Melbourne and Victoria published by Odyssey Traveller:

-For all the articles Odyssey on this link .has published for mature aged and senior travellers to support its program from to the and including ( ) in the the and this , click through
+For all the articles Odyssey Traveller has published for mature aged and senior travellers to support its Australia tour program from Perth to the Flinders ranges and outback Australia including Uluru (Ayers rock) in the the Northern Territory and this seniors small group tour of Melbourne, click through on this link .

 External articles to assist you on your visit to Melbourne:

-The Windsor is only steps away from ‘s luxury boutiques, theatres and the Fitzroy and Carlton Gardens are just a short walk away.
-Your accommodation is an essential feature of ‘Marvellous ‘.
+The Windsor is only steps away from Melbourne‘s luxury boutiques, theatres and the Fitzroy and Carlton Gardens are just a short walk away.
+Your accommodation is an essential feature of ‘Marvellous Melbourne‘.
 Look around or enjoy the renowned afternoon tea.

-In the evening, meet with your program leader () for a briefing then join the group for your Odyssey Welcome Dinner.
+In the evening, meet with your program leader (tour guide) for a briefing then join the group for your Odyssey Welcome Dinner.

-After breakfast, we convene for an introduction and a session presenting and discussing aspects of the history that gave rise to Marvellous .
+After breakfast, we convene for an introduction and a session presenting and discussing aspects of the history that gave rise to Marvellous Melbourne.
 We break for Morning Tea before completing the introductory session.

-In the late morning our begins.
-We set off on a for the Old Treasury, The Parliament and the Princess Theatre.
+In the late morning our Melbourne tour begins.
+We set off on a walking tour for the Old Treasury, The Parliament and the Princess Theatre.
 We lunch as we please at a local restaurant such as The Society Restaurant (1900).

-We ride the Historic Circle Tram around to Flinders Street Station (1909) and stand ‘under the clocks’ taking in the features, stories and attractions of this historic meeting place.
+We ride the Historic City Circle Tram around Melbourne to Flinders Street Station (1909) and stand ‘under the clocks’ taking in the features, stories and attractions of this historic meeting place.

 With a promise to return, you are free to enjoy the attractions of the immediate vicinity such as the Yarra Bank.